strncat/strncat.github.io/_posts/graphics/2023-10-04-virtual-world-viewing.markdown

 To render a picture:
 1. We need to transform the models into the virtual world via model transformations.
 Here we went from the "Object Space" to "World Space".We did this already in part 1.
 2. From "World Space", we need to go to "Camera Space".
 This is where we will place the camera at the origin via some rigid transformation.
-3. Take the viewing frustum and apply a <b>prespective transformation</b> to shrink it into a viewing volume with boundaries at $[l, r]$, $[b, t]$, $[f, n]$.
+3. Take the viewing frustum and apply a <b>perspective transformation</b> to shrink it into a viewing volume with boundaries at $$[l, r]$$, $$[b, t]$$, $$[f, n]$$.
 4. Take this viewing volume and scale/resize it to the canonical viewing unit volume with all these planes are now between -1 and 1.
 This transformation is called the <b>orthographic projection transformation</b>.
-5. Finally, there is a viewport transformation from go from the unit volumne to pixel coordinates in "screen space".
+5. Finally, there is a viewport transformation from go from the unit volume to pixel coordinates in "screen space".

 - The next transformation is the orthographic projection transformation.
 The viewing here is looking along the minus z-axis with the head pointing in the y direction.
-What we want here, is to take this viewing volumn with the left and right planes ($x = r,l$), top and bottm planes ($y = t,b$) and near and far plane ($z = n,f$) and convert this volume to what is called the canonical view volume.
-Note that we're not doing any prespective projection yet.
+What we want here, is to take this viewing volumn with the left and right planes ($$x = r,l$$), top and bottm planes ($$y = t,b$$) and near and far plane ($$z = n,f$$) and convert this volume to what is called the canonical view volume.
+Note that we're not doing any perspective projection yet.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>(2) Camera Transformation</b></h4>
 TODO.
 This is done to change the view point in 3D.
 We have three parameters here.
-The eye position $e$, the gaze direction $g$ and the view up vector $t$.
+The eye position $$e$$, the gaze direction $$g$$ and the view up vector $$t$$.
 We're going to skip this transformation for now.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>(4) Orthographic Projection</b></h4>
 Let's skip (3) and talk about (4) since it's simpler.
-Here we've already applied the prespective transformation and now we have this viewing volume that is not yet a unit volume.
+Here we've already applied the perspective transformation and now we have this viewing volume that is not yet a unit volume.
 W're just taking the viewing volume and converting it to a canonical volume.
 Here we're going from the camera space to a canonical view volume.
 We're going to scale and translate the viewing volume to a canonical volume.
 Note that we will not need any rotations here.
 It's just scaling and translating.
 Here is the matrix that we will end up with.
 <div>
 $$
 \begin{align*}